In the guide

 Retailers should have procedures in place, including age verification checks at the point of delivery, to ensure their delivery drivers request valid proof of age to confirm that the purchaser is over the minimum age to buy, and take delivery of, the product in question.
 It should be noted that third-party couriers may not accept responsibility for age verification.
 However, as can be seen in the next paragraph, there are requirements for delivery companies in certain circumstances.

 Where a delivery company has an arrangement with a retailer to deliver bladed articles and/or corrosive products, and the sales are made remotely, they must deliver the products into the hands of a person aged 18 or over.
 It is important therefore that delivery companies have effective systems in place to ensure that deliveries are not made to underage persons.
-For more detail on the delivery requirements for these particular types of product, see 'Knives, other bladed items and corrosive substances'.
+For more detail on the delivery requirements for these particular types of products, see 'Knives, other bladed items and corrosive substances'.

 Online age verification checks